apache/streampipes-website/docs/06_configure-operate-extension-services.md

 2. Find the certificate you want to remove.
 3. Click `Delete`.

 Use deletion carefully.
-Trust or reject is often the better operational action when the certificate should remain known to the system but with a controlled state.
+In many cases, `Trust` or `Reject` is the better operational choice because the certificate remains known to the system, only with a controlled trust state.

-> [Image placeholder: Certificates table showing Details, Trust or Reject, and Delete actions]

 ## Typical workflows